kwporras/Crowd_Funding_Analysis/README.md

 ### **Summary**

-1. Refactoring code in general is intended to take code that has already been written and make it function in a way the is more efficient or effective.
-While the refactored code may end up more efficient or effective the effort put in to rewrite the original may not be worth the end results.
-Additionally, it is not innately apparent if the new refactored code will truly be truly worth the end results until the code had been interpreted, written, and tested.
+1. Refactoring code in is intended to completed code and make it function either more efficient, effective, or both.
+While the refactored code can produce better end results the time spend may not justify the time saved.
+Additionally, it is not innately apparent if refactored code will justify the time spend util the code had been interpreted, written, and tested.

-2. The benefit between the original VBA script and the refactored script really depends on the use case scenario.
-The transparency of the original script makes it much easier to follow and allows a developer to expand upon the string tickers more quickly in less time for an expanded data set with more tickers to track.
-However, once a developer as had time to understand the way the refactored code is written the refactored code gets the advantage of running at a much quicker rate.
-The disadvantage both sets of code is time saved in relation to the maintenance needed to modify or maintain the code.
-Depending on the size of the data set the code would be running through there will be lot more pieces of information to modify in the refactored code than the original, but it may be worth it in the long run if the code is meant to continually and repeatedly run larger data sets - on a smaller set of data the run time benefit is negligible.
+2. The benefit between the original VBA script and the refactored script depends on the use case scenario.
+The original VBA script is much easier for different developers to expand upon since the variables are more transparently defined.
+However, once a developer as had time to understand the way the refactored code is written the original loses some competitive advantage.
+The disadvantage to both is found in the time saved in relation to time spent on maintenance and modification of code.
+Depending on the size of the data set the number of factors that need to be updated in the refactored code will cost more time to modify than is saved during the run time.
+On a smaller set of data, the run time benefit of the refactored code is negligible.
+However, the refactored code becomes valuable again when larger data sets are running continually and repeatedly.